jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 #### Test the Session Actions and Reducer

 Login should be working so give it a try!
-Test the login thunk action and the `session` reducer.
+Test the login function and the `session` reducer.

 Import all the actions from the `session.js` file into the frontend application